kalekundert/parametrize_from_file/docs/basic_usage.rst

 Note that the parameters are indexed by test function (``test_dot`` in this case).
 This allows parameters for multiple test functions to be specified in a single file.
-The usual organization is to have one parameter file per test file, with both files having the same base name.
+The usual organization is to have one parameter file per test file, with both files having the same base name and containing the same set of tests.

 Writing the tests
 =================